ozgurg/akronim/README.md

 #### options.trimLastSeparator

-Trim the last separator in the output when using with `separateWith`.
+Trims the last separator in the output when using with `options.separateWith`.

 Default: <code>false</code>\
 Type: <code>boolean</code>\